DynamicSSSP/HIPC18/README.md

 ### Installation
-Following are the steps to setup RMAT network and real network for running Dynamic SSSP and Galois 1.Compile RMAT graph generator by issuing "make" command (without quotes).
+Following are the steps to setup RMAT network and real network for running Dynamic SSSP and Galois
+1. Compile RMAT graph generator by issuing "make" command (without quotes).

 2. Generate RMAT networks for scale 24 for different probablities, by issuing following commands "./driverForRmat 24 24 0.25 0.25 0.25 0.25 data/RMAT24.er"
 "./driverForRmat 24 24 0.45 0.15 0.15 0.25 data/RMAT24.gr"